mpolden/jarvis2/README.md

 Development environment
 =======================
 A `Vagrantfile` is included for use with [Vagrant](http://www.vagrantup.com).
-Run `vagrant up` in the repository root to provision a development environment.
+Run `vagrant up dev` in the repository root to provision a development environment.

 Deployment guide using nginx and uWSGI
 ======================================